fkrisi11/Blackout/README.md

 Key bindings<br>
 ------------
 T - toggles the clocks<br>
-H - hides the currently selected instance of Blackout Mouse wheel - adjusts the size of the clocks
+H - hides the currently selected instance of Blackout<br>
+Mouse wheel - adjusts the size of the clocks<br>
+Mouse wheel press - resets the size of the clocks